 Last news in Fakti

-Abkhazia: Fear that Russia will take them over for good
+Abkhazia: The fear that Russia will take them over permanently

 Demonstrators stormed the parliament and the presidential residence in Abkhazia to thwart the conclusion of an investment agreement with Russia.
 He also insisted on the resignation of President Aslan Bzhania, informed ARD, who, according to media reports, has left Sukhumi.